 Date: Saturday, Dec.
 16

 Time: 3 p.m.

 Place: Jackson Auditorium

-When it is time to present the diplomas, listen for Dr. Dorsey to ask the Vice President for Academic Affairs to present the candidates.
-Dr. Cottrell will read a line, which ends “...will please rise.”
+At 2:50 p.m., the procession will move from the dining hall to Jackson Auditorium.
+It will be led by the crucifer and the head marshal.
+The faculty will follow in a single file.
+Graduates will come next (also in a single file) following the assistant marshal to the graduates’ seating area.
+If someone is missing from the assigned space on the seating chart, leave that seat open as the person may arrive late.
+Once you are in, just follow the program and relax!
+When we reach the part concerning the presentation of the candidates, listen for Dr. Dorsey to ask the Vice President for Academic Affairs to present the candidates.
+Dr. Cottrell will read a line which ends with "please rise."
 Do so as a group.
-The president will speak a few more lines and then Dr. Cottrell will ask the candidates to “present themselves as their names are called.”
-A faculty marshal will direct you, row by row, to the steps on the right side of the stage.
+The president will speak a few more lines and then Dr. Cottrell will ask the candidates to present themselves as their names are called.
+Watch the assistant marshal.
+At this point, you will be directed, row by row, to the steps on the right side of the stage.
 Proceed to the top step and wait for your name to be called.
-Mr. Wes Peoples, chair of the Board of Regents, will shake your hand as you proceed across the stage.
+Mr. Lewis Westerman, chair of the TLU Board of Regents, will shake your hand as you proceed across the stage.
 He will also present university honor cords (e.g., summa cum laude).
-Receive your diploma from Dr. Dorsey, shake hands, and transfer the tassel on your cap from the right to the left side, over your heart, as a traditional sign that you have graduated.
-You may sit down as soon as you return to your seat.
+Receive your diploma from Dr. Dorsey, shake hands, and transfer the tassel on your cap from the right to the left side, as a traditional sign that you have graduated.
+Proceed along the aisle in front of the stage, return to your respective row, and be seated.

 For general questions about graduation, please feel free to contact me at ext.
-8001 or visit me in Beck Center Suite 220, or email me at firstname.lastname@example.org
+8001 or visit me in Beck Center Suite 220.